-Miriam Kleiman, spokeswoman for the U.S. National Archives, told The Associated Press that the site registered more than 22 million hits in just four hours on Monday, from almost 2 million users.
-In a tweet posted after 5 p.m. on its official Twitter account, the archives said the website had received 37 million hits since the information was released at 9 a.m.
+Miriam Kleiman, a spokeswoman for the archives, told The Associated Press that the site registered more than 22 million hits in just four hours on Monday from almost 2 million users.
+In a tweet posted after 5 p.m. on its official Twitter account, the archives said the website had gotten 37 million hits since the information was released at 9 a.m.

 The government released the records for the first time after 72 years of confidentiality expired.

 It’s the largest collection of digital information ever released by the National Archives.
 The records allow individuals and families to learn details about their past.

 Susan Cooper, a second spokeswoman, said the problems began as soon as the information was released on the website.
 She termed the problems a “virtual traffic jam.”